ramnottath/datablogs/content/about.md

 title: About Ramkumar Nottath
 ---

-A senior technology architect working with Infosys Ltd who loved to explore data
+A senior technology architect working with Infosys Ltd who loves to explore data